18 Places to Visit Near Amsterdam by Train

 Where to go from Amsterdam by Train - Rotterdam

-Getting there from Amsterdam: Grab either the Intercity or sprinter from Amsterdam Centraal to Rotterdam
+Getting there: Intercity or Sprinter Amsterdam Centraal → Rotterdam

-Just outside of the city lies one of the most visited spots in the Netherlands (outside of Amsterdam and Keukenhof), the 19 UNESCO world heritage windmills of Kinderdijk.
-During summer a waterbus runs hourly between Rotterdam and Kinderdijk.
+Just outside of the city lies one of the most visited spots in the Netherlands (outside of Amsterdam and Keukenhof), the 19 UNESCO World Heritage windmills of Kinderdijk.
+During the summer, a waterbus runs hourly between Rotterdam and Kinderdijk.

 Castles near Amsterdam Sypestyn Castle Museum

 Through the use of reclaimed materials, Hendrik Van Sypestyn created an enigmatic medieval-looking castle complete with a moat and a pleasure garden.
 The Castle was a museum right from the start and continues to hold that function today.
-Tickets to the museum cost €12 ($12) and can be bought at the entrance directly.
+Tickets to the museum cost €12 ($12) and can be bought directly at the entrance.

 Tulips in the Netherlands